 Is PCI DSS a Legal Compliance Requirement?

 PCI DSS is not a law, but the security standard does have an impact on the law.
-According to an American Bar Association post, PCI DSS compliance is not a legal requirement, but because each credit card company has its own PCI DSS language and related fees for noncompliance, PCI DSS compliance becomes part of the contractual agreement between the vendor and credit card company.
-Moreover, there are certain states that have written PCI DSS directly into state law, like Nevada, or have significantly overlapping language with PCI DSS, like Minnesota.
-State laws are variable and PCI DSS remains the dominant industry standard for handling cardholder data, so you can stay on top of any potential emerging liability by adhering to PCI DSS in the first place.
+According to an American Bar Association postPCI DSS compliance is not a legal requirement, but because each credit card company has its own PCI DSS language and related fees for noncompliance, PCI DSS compliance becomes part of the contractual agreement between the vendor and credit card company.
+Moreover, there are certain states with PCI DSS written directly into their state-level laws, like Nevada, or have significantly overlapping language with PCI DSS, like Minnesota.
+State laws are variable and PCI DSS remains the dominant industry standard for handling cardholder data, backed by the major credit card brands internationally, so you can stay on top of any potential emerging liability by adhering to PCI DSS in the first place.

-What Are the 12 Requirements of PCI DSS Compliance?
+The 12 Requirements of PCI DSS Compliance

 The following overview will help you plot out how to be PCI DSS compliant.
 We’ll summarize the 12 PCI DSS requirements below and you can find extra information in the PCI DSS 4.0 resource hub.
-The 12 requirements of PCI DSS compliance are designed to support your organization’s development of a strong information security system and fall under six overarching categories: 1) build and maintain a secure network and systems, 2) protect cardholder data, 3) maintain a vulnerability management program, 4) implement strong access control measures, 5) regularly monitor and test networks, and 6) maintain an information security policy.
+The 12 requirements of PCI DSS compliance are designed to support your organization’s development of a strong information security system and fall under six overarching categories:

 PCI DSS REQUIREMENT 1: Install and maintain a firewall configuration to protect cardholder data

-Firewalls are access control measures – that is they put a boundary around your organization’s network to prevent the wrong people from accessing your data.
-You can also create firewalls within your network to protect particularly sensitive data and regulate access to different groups or users internal to your organization – not every staff member or employee will need access to cardholder data, after all.
-This PCI DSS requirement also dictates how to configure your routers to protect cardholder data on your internal networks; your IT team should continually monitor firewall traffic, and review router configurations every six months and reconfigure them if necessary.
+Firewalls are access control measures — they put a boundary around your organization’s network(s) to prevent malicious entities from accessing your data.
+You can also create firewalls within your network to protect particularly sensitive data and restrict access to different groups or users internal to your organization since not every staff member or employee will need access to cardholder data.
+This practice of network segmentation can be done virtually or physically.
+Network segmentation can be applied to any type of sensitive or protected data, and can certainly be leveraged to support this first security requirement.
+This PCI DSS requirement also dictates how to configure and manage your routers to protect cardholder data on your internal networks.
+An organization’s IT team should continually monitor firewall traffic, review router configurations every six months, and reconfigure them if necessary.

 PCI DSS REQUIREMENT 2: Do not use vendor-supplied defaults for system passwords and other security parameters